 The marriage treaty was thus very carefully drafted; under the terms, Philip did become King Regnant of England (and was styled accordingly “King Philip of England”) – but only for the duration of Mary’s reign.
 All official documents were dated with both their names, the Parliament was called under the joint authority of the couple; at the same time, Philip could not act in England or in England’s name without Mary’s consent, had no succession rights.
 One of the most important points of the treaty was the assurance that England would not be obliged to provide military assistance for any wars Philip waged.
 All those plans eventually proved futile, however, as Mary – deeply enamoured by her husband – was a pawn in his hands.
 She also agreed to support Philip’s war against France, which resulted in England losing its only land on the continent – Calais.

 Mary’s sad and brief reign came to an end with her death on 17 November 1558, less than five years after her accession to the Throne.
 She was succeeded by her half-sister, Elizabeth, who reigned for nearly 50 years and orchestrated England’s Golden Age.
 Nevertheless, Mary holds an important place in English history as its first female ruler.
 Of course, there had been Queens Regnant in the British Isles before, including Margaret, Maid of Norway (Queen of Scots from 1286 to 1290) and the famous Boudicca, Queen of the British Iceni tribe.
 In fact, there had been Queens Regnant in England before as well – Empress Matilda (the heiress of Henry I), and Lady Jane Grey who briefly succeeded Edward VI.
 However, the reigns of Empress Matilda and Jane Grey are disputed and they are not generally considered to have been “proper” Monarchs.
 Mary’s reign was a novelty; while it was neither long, nor particularly successful, it still proved women could ruled as effectively as men, and perhaps even more ruthlessly.Filed under British Royals, Historical Royals

-Tagged Edward VI, Elizabeth I of England, Henry VIII of England, Lady Jane Grey, Mary I of England, Philip II of Spain, Succession.
+Tagged Edward VI of England, Elizabeth I of England, Henry VIII of England, Lady Jane Grey, Mary I of England, Philip II of Spain, Succession.